Ebonsignori/Operating-Systems-Fall-2018/lectures/lecture_22 (11-27)/README.md

 Demo: Run each program

-Optionally we can go tomorrow (Weds) around 2pm to test run programs
+Optionally, we can go tomorrow (Weds) around 2pm to test run programs

 # Lecture Notes
 Distributed Systems (Listen to lecture)